Bank of Italy asks BPM for top ranks renewal

 The governance overhaul may improve cost-control at the bank and make it a more attractive investment as the lender seeks to fund a 800 million euro capital increase.

-The Bank of Italy has requested the shake-up at BPM after an audit earlier this year, criticizing an opaque governance structure, the disproportionate influence of the employee-shareholders and the bank's loan exposure.
+The Bank of Italy has requested the shake-up at BPM after an audit earlier this year, criticising an opaque governance structure, the disproportionate influence of the employee-shareholders and the bank's loan exposure.

 Italian private equity firm Investindustrial has bought 2.7 percent of BPM, and a source said it was considering raising its stake to 9.9 percent, with the backing of the 'Friends of Bipiemme' association.